The Wind in the Willows (1996 film): Plot

 In a premature sense of victory, Clarence and Geoffrey attempt to murder their Chief using a birthday cake.
 Clarence and Geoffrey begin to fight each other for leadership, with the other Weasels drunkenly taking sides.
 This distraction allows the protagonists to stage a raid on the house, leaving all of the Weasels incapacitated in the ensuing fight.
 It turns out that the Chief has survived the coup against his life.
 Toad attempts to stop him from reaching the factory, which contains the detonator to blow up Toad Hall, to no avail.
-Unbeknownst to both of them, the explosives are actually in the factory (Rat had switched the labels on the explosive's containers earlier, leading the Weasels to believe the explosives were actually bone supplies for the factory), and as such the Chief blows himself up along with the factory, leaving Toad Hall intact and Toad's friends alive.
+Unbeknownst to both of them, the explosives are actually in the factory (Rat and Mole had switched the labels on the explosive's containers earlier, leading the Weasels to believe the explosives were actually bone supplies for the factory), and as such the Chief blows himself up along with the factory, leaving Toad Hall intact and Toad's friends alive.

 Afterwards, Toad makes a public speech swearing off motor cars and promising to be more mature and less selfish in the future.
 Mole's home has been repaired.
 However, Toad is seen secretly talking to an airplane salesman, which shows that he has only moved on to a new craze.
 Toad flies over the crowd in his new plane, causing mass hysteria and a disappointed Badger swears never to help Toad again.
 During the end credits, Toad flies across the country and eventually over the sea.